RichardMilos233/SC2002_HMS_Project/README.md

 - **Ryan Paulo** - [ryanpaulo13](https://github.com/ryanpaulo13)

 ## Project Directory
-- **HMS:** The application's source code, data files, and libraries.
+- **hms:** The application's source code, data files, and libraries.
 - **UML:** The class diagram of our application.
 - **docs:** The report and javadocs for our application.